flammie/flammie.github.io/morph-or-morpheme.markdown

-# Flammie’s morphs and morphemes
+# Flammie on morphs and morphemes

 One of my pet peeves in (computational) linguistics is the sloppiness in use of terms morph and morpheme.
 For other subfields of linguistics it seems very easy